(The Martial Art of Distance)

 You will learn the master principles of the art so you can apply things like: Body Conditioning, punching, kicking, grappling, countering attacks, Art of winning, awareness training, staying safe by positioning, posture power, footwork, taijutsu integration, art of distancing, timing, angling, control without grabbing, determining space, any technique with any weapon, finger locks, striking kyusho points, unattached commitment, mastering the kukan, running energy, etc..

 The founder and International Director of the Bujinkan Dojo (Divine Warrior Training Hall) with its Hombu Dojo, called the Bujinden (Divine Palace), residing in Noda City, Japan is Grandmaster Masaaki Hatsumi (commonly referred to as Soke – head of family).
-Soke Hatsumi is the inheritor of nine Samurai/Ninjutsu traditions from the late O’Sensei Toshitsugu Takamatsu (perhaps the last true living Ninja) in 1972.
-Even at 84+ years old he still continues to share his budo several times a week to instructors that come from around the world.
+Soke Hatsumi (now retired from all teaching Jan 2020) is the inheritor of nine Samurai/Ninjutsu traditions from the late O’Sensei Toshitsugu Takamatsu (perhaps the last true living Ninja) in 1972.
+He shared his budo several times a week to instructors that came from around the world until he was 89.
 This is amazing and proves that the art is effective no matter what your age is.
+Now he enjoys life and does lots of painting.

 This art is infinite in it’s possibilities and super fun to learn.